plausible/website/_posts/2021-08-30-58-of-hacker-news-reddit-and-tech-savvy-visitors-block-google-analytics.md

 ---
 layout: post
-title: 58% of Hacker News, Reddit and tech-savvy visitors block Google Analytics
+title: 58% of Hacker News, Reddit and tech-savvy audiences block Google Analytics
 description: Is Google Analytics still useful and how accurate are its stats?
   How much data is missing from Google Analytics due to adblockers and privacy-friendly browsers?